blablacar/dgr/README.md

 - build application version based on container name
 - extract aci version from the version of the software during installation

-## Comparison with alternatives

-### dgr vs Dockerfile

-A Dockerfile is purely configuration, describing the steps to build the container.
-It does not provide a common way of building containers across a team.
-It does not provide scripts levels, ending with very long bash scripting for the run option in the dockerfile.
-It does not handle configuration, nor at build time nor at runtime.

-### dgr vs acbuild

-acbuild is a command line tools to build ACIs.
-It is more flexible than Dockerfiles as it can be wrapped by other tools such as Makefiles but like Dockerfiles it doesn't provide a standard way of configuring the images.

 ## Commands

 ```bash